JeniGal/Quandl-API-Coding-Test/README.md

 Open CapitalOneInvestingCodingProject.groupproj from your Delphi compiler.
 Build and run each of the projects included in the group project.

 Internet connection is required to extract data from Quandl.
-Otherwise, the program will prompt you for a file which is located in your expanded zip folder.
-The name of the file is WIKI-PRICES.csv.
+Otherwise, the program will prompt you for a file.
+Choose the file WIKI-PRICES.csv, located in your expanded zip folder.

 USER GUIDE:

+--CapitalOneInvestingCodingTest
 To run the program, double click CapitalOneInvestingCodingTest.exe.
-To run the DUnit test, double click TestSecurityUtilityProject.exe.

 To test functionality, check all of the checkboxes.
 The program opens with suggested security ticker codes and a suggested date range.
 These can be changed.
 Ticker codes must be separated by commas.
 When ready, press the Run Quandl button.
 The results for all of the methods checked will be displayed in the text box below.

+--TestSecurityUtilityProject
+To run the DUnit test, double click TestSecurityUtilityProject.exe.
+This program runs tests for the methods BusyDay and MonthlyAverageValues from the SecurityUtilityUnit.pas.